OmarSaldanna/OmarSaldanna/README.md

 #### Education :mortar_board:

 - Bachelor's degree in Systems Engineering from Universidad Anáhuac Norte
-- Minor in Data Science
 - Actuarial Sciences studies at Universidad Anáhuac Norte

-#### Experience :briefcase:

-- Data Analyst at Red de Colegios Mano Amiga (2022 - Present)
-- Developed a multiuser chat system with AI, multimedia features, and IoT controls
-- Full-Stack Developer with expertise in Python and APIs

 #### Skills :rocket: